 If you choose to surrender to the situation instead of being trapped in your thought hell…

 If you wake up each morning and tell yourself that you know it’s going to be a challenging day and that that’s to be expected, you may start to realize…

 Maybe it’s not that bad.

-- Was that still too grim for you?
-People don’t want to see how the sausage is made, but I think it’s important to have someone who shows you all sides of the dice, including the sides you’d rather not see.
+- People don’t want to see how the sausage is made, but I think it’s important to have someone who shows you all sides of the dice, including the sides you’d rather not see.

 - Top-law-schools.com has changed ownership, and things (like the bar prep forum) aren’t what they used to be.
 More info here.
 Here’s the new forum people are migrating to.

-- My new product that helps you go from anxious to calm in various aspects of bar prep—Mental Engines (name subject to change)—is still in development and probably going to be in closed beta in a few months.
+- My new product that helps you handle various mental and emotional aspects of bar prep—Mental Engines—is still in development and probably going to be in closed beta in a few months.
 If you haven’t heard back since the survey, it’s because I haven’t reached out to anyone yet.
 You still have time to put your name down for potential early access (opportunity available to subscribers only).
 Thanks for your patience.